Operation Ripper: Background

 Amid efforts to acquire fuller information on PVA/KPA preparations and plans, Ridgway arranged an amphibious demonstration in the Yellow Sea in an attempt to fix PVA/KPA reserves and to distract their attention from the central zone in which the main Ripper attack was to be made.
 Minesweepers of Task Force 95 began the demonstration with sweeps along the west coast and into the Taedong River estuary in the vicinity of Chinnamp’o.
 A cruiser and destroyer contingent followed to bombard pretended landing areas.
 Troop and cargo ships next left Inchon, steamed part way up the coast, then reversed course.
 On 5 March the same ships made an ostentatious departure from Inchon to continue the illusion of an impending amphibious landing.
 In the Sea of Japan, Task Force 95 had placed the Wonsan area under bombardment in February and continued the campaign into March.
 This bombardment, coupled with the occupation of an offshore island by a small party of South Korean Marines, added to the impression of imminent landing operations.
 Ridgway had learned that two recently federalized National Guard infantry divisions, the 40th and 45th, were soon to leave the United States for duty in Japan.
-In an attempt to enlarge the amphibious threat, he proposed to General MacArthur that the departure of the divisions be publicized and a deception plan be developed to indicate that the two units would make an amphibious landing in Korea.
-Extending the idea further, Ridgway also proposed creating the illusion of forthcoming airborne operations by having three replacement increments of six thousand men each put on 82nd Airborne Division patches after arriving in Japan and wear them until they reached Korea.
+In an attempt to enlarge the amphibious threat, he proposed to MacArthur that the departure of the divisions be publicized and a deception plan be developed to indicate that the two units would make an amphibious landing in Korea.
+Extending the idea further, Ridgway also proposed creating the illusion of forthcoming airborne operations by having three replacement increments of 6,000 each put on 82nd Airborne Division patches after arriving in Japan and wear them until they reached Korea.
 He made this second proposal on the basis of intelligence indicating that the PVA/KPA thought the 82nd was in Japan.
 Nothing came of either proposal.